-(8) Where a person remains in custody for 8 days and the charge against him has not been heard and determined, it is the duty of the appropriate authority to whom a report under subsection (5) or (6) has been made to notify the Commissioner of the reasons why the charge has not been heard and determined.
+(8) Where a person remains in custody for 8 days and the charge against the person has not been heard and determined, it is the duty of the appropriate authority to whom a report under subsection (5) or (6) has been made to notify the Commissioner of the reasons why the charge has not been heard and determined.

-(9) Upon receipt of a notification in accordance with subsection (8), the Commissioner shall, unless he is satisfied that it is proper that the person should continue in custody, order the release of the person from custody.
+(9) Upon receipt of a notification in accordance with subsection (8), the Commissioner must, unless the Commissioner is satisfied that it is proper that the person should continue in custody, order the release of the person from custody.